xapple/gefes/README.md

 ## Context:

-As you know almost all microbes living in natural environments can't be isolated or cultured easily.
+As you know almost none of the microbes living in natural environments can be isolated or cultured easily.
 So instead, we go and perform shotgun metagenomic sampling by taking a glass of water from a lake, operating a total DNA extraction and inserting the solution into a high-throughput sequencer.
 As a result, we receive a file full of short DNA reads each coming (statistically) from a different microbe.

 It's quite different from when you are able to isolate a bacterium and grow it such as E. Coli.
 In that case, your DNA reads are coming from random locations of the E. Coli chromosome, but they are all originating from a copy of the same genome.
 This makes it easy to pieces things together afterwards.